-Many abnormalities appear to have no specific cause, but the incidence is much higher in hens subjected to stressful management conditions or rough handling (catching or vaccination) during production.
-A significant increase in the number of soft-shelled eggs is also common as a result of viral diseases such as infectious bronchitis Infectious Bronchitis , egg drop syndrome Egg Drop Syndrome 76 , Newcastle disease Newcastle Disease and Other ParamyxovirusInfections , avian pneumovirus Avian Metapneumovirus , and avian influenza Avian Influenza .
+Many abnormalities appear to have no specific cause; however, the incidence is much higher in hens subjected to stressful management conditions or rough handling (catching or vaccination) during production.
+A notable increase in the number of soft-shelled eggs is also common as a result of viral diseases such as infectious bronchitis Infectious Bronchitis , egg drop syndrome Egg Drop Syndrome 76 , Newcastle disease Newcastle Disease and Other ParamyxovirusInfections , avian pneumovirus Avian Metapneumovirus , and avian influenza Avian Influenza (see and photographs).